 Sometimes insider knowledge can significantly benefit your PR campaign.
-We asked Simon Cocking, one of Ireland's leading freelance journalists, to share his insider knowledge on how startups can get journalists to write about them.
+We asked Simon Cocking, one of Ireland's leading freelance journalists, to share his insider knowledge on how start-ups can get journalists to write news stories about their business.

 Apply the ‘would I bother reading this story myself’ filter to your own company’s potential news stories.
 You’d be surprised what some companies think is of interest to the wider world.
 How has your product helped other people?
-This is of interest to other people, not simply telling us about the logistics of growing your business.
+Is your product changing the world?
+Wait until you have newsworthy information before you pitch your story to journalists.

 We need good images to illustrate our articles.
-If you don’t have them, chances are then stock images will be used, or another company with good visuals may get covered instead.
+If you don’t have them, stock images will be used, or another company with good visuals may be covered instead.
 This is something you have control over.
-Make sure you supply good images to increase the chances of your story getting featured.
+Make sure you supply strong and visually impactful images to increase the chances of your story getting featured.
 I would recommend using a professional photographer to take the photograph.
 In order for the photograph to catch the eye of editors you should include props and visuals clues that will help to explain your news story.

-A good twitter company bio has a short, clear explanation of what they do.
+A good company Twitter bio has a short, clear explanation of what they do.
 Do you have one?
 If you do, you make it easier to us to tell other people what it is you do, in your words.
-Similarly if you have a great, snappy, clear explainer video it’s not unheard of for the journalist to even include it in the piece about you.
-If you don’t have one then that is a missed opportunity.
+Similarly, if you have a great, snappy, clear explainer video it’s not unheard of for the journalist to even include it in the piece about you.
+If you do not have one then that is a missed opportunity.

 If you must bulk mail out your press release, do take the time to check who it is you are mailing it too.
 On more than one occasion we have received emails addressed to rival outlets.
-This makes you look bad, sloppy, and gets you off on the wrong foot with us.
+This makes you look bad, sloppy and gets you off on the wrong foot with journalists.

-There are lots of places where startups are regularly featured, both in print and online publications.
-A smart startup will know where and who these are, and be mailing them to feature your company.
+There are lots of places where start-ups are regularly featured, both in print and online publications.
+A smart start-up will know where and who these are, and be mailing them to feature your company.
 These journalists are always looking for future content, by following the tips above why not make their life easier and increase the likelihood of getting your own company featured too!
 Use Google Alerts to get notified of new articles featuring start-up stories.

-In the world of online search you can increase the findability of your business for all the key terms you’d like to be found for.
+In the world of online search you can improve the visibility of your brand by focusing on producing quality content.
 How?
 By writing about it yourself.
-Many smart startups have increased the amount of traffic to their sites and awareness of their products by writing good articles about it themselves on their own company blog.
+Many smart start-ups have increased the amount of traffic to their websites and improved awareness of their products by publishing articles on their blog.
 Often this has been done by the founders themselves, they know the company’s story best of all.
 It is a great way to ensure the conversation is about the areas of your product you are most happy about.
 It is the perfect opportunity to share all the positive feedback and happy stories from people who your product(s) have helped.